Frankford council addresses charter amendment procedure

 In other news:

-• Resident Robert Murray spoke to the council during citizens’ privilege, voicing his concern that letters of correspondence sent to council members were not being received by those councilpersons.
+• Property owner Robert Murray spoke to the council during citizens’ privilege, voicing his concern that letters of correspondence sent to council members were not being received by those councilpersons.

 Murray said that, in July, he had written a letter to Bacon, requesting information pertaining to the 2 percent gross receipts tax.